Fuseteam/docs.ubports.com/contribute/documentation.rst

 Contribution workflow
 ---------------------

-The following steps will help you to make a contribution to this documentation after you have written a document.
+The following steps explain how you can make a contribution to this documentation.

 ..
 Note::
-    You will need a GitHub account to complete these steps.
-If you do not have one, click `here <https://github.com/join>`_ to begin the process of making an account.
+    You will need a GitLab account to complete these steps.
+If you do not have an account, go to `gitlab.com <https://gitlab.com>`_ to create one.

 Forking the repository
 ^^^^^^^^^^^^^^^^^^^^^^

-You can make more advanced edits to our documentation by forking `ubports/docs.ubports.com <https://github.com/ubports/docs.ubports.com>`_ on GitHub.
-If you're not sure how to do this, check out the excellent GitHub guide on `forking projects <https://guides.github.com/activities/forking/>`_.
+You can make more advanced edits to the documentation by forking `ubports/docs.ubports.com <https://gitlab.com/ubports/docs/docs.ubports.com>`_ on GitLab.

 Building the documentation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you'd like to build this documentation *before* sending a PR (which you should), follow these instructions on your *local copy* of your fork of the repository.
+To build this documentation, follow these instructions on your *local copy* of your fork of the repository.

 The documentation can be built by running ``./build.sh`` in the root of this repository.
 The script will also create a virtual build environment in ``~/ubportsdocsenv`` if none is present.

 If all went well, you can enter the ``_build/html`` directory and open ``index.html`` to view the UBports documentation.

 If you have trouble building the docs, the first thing to try is deleting the build environment.
 Run ``rm -r ~/ubportsdocsenv`` and try the build again.
-Depending on when you first used the build script, you may need to run the ``rm`` command with ``sudo``.

 Final check of your contribution
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-After you have created your PR on github, the CI (continuous integration) system will make a test build of your contribution.
+After you have created your Merge Request (MR) on GitLab, the Continuous Integration (CI) system will make a test build of your contribution.
 Please double check whether this builds successfully and whether the result looks as you intended it to:

 * Scroll to the bottom of the "Conversation" tab of your PR on github, here you will see the checks (You may have to click on "Show all checks")
 * It can have a yellow dot, i.e., "pending" then wait a few more seconds.